Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 # Accessing repositories through Apache

-With managed repositories, OpenProject takes care of the lifetime of repositories and their association with projects, however we still need to serve the repositories to the client.
+With managed repositories, ProyeksiApp takes care of the lifetime of repositories and their association with projects, however we still need to serve the repositories to the client.

 ## Preliminary Setup

-In the remainder of this document, we assume that you run OpenProject using a separate process, which listens for requests on http://localhost:3000 that you serve over Apache using a proxy.
+In the remainder of this document, we assume that you run ProyeksiApp using a separate process, which listens for requests on http://localhost:3000 that you serve over Apache using a proxy.

-We let Apache serve Subversion and git repositories (with the help of some modules) and authenticate against the OpenProject user database.
+We let Apache serve Subversion and git repositories (with the help of some modules) and authenticate against the ProyeksiApp user database.

-Therefore, we use an authentication perl script located in `extra/svn/OpenProjectAuthentication.pm`.
+Therefore, we use an authentication perl script located in `extra/svn/ProyeksiAppAuthentication.pm`.
 This script needs to be in your Apache perl path (for example it might be sym-linked into /etc/apache2/Apache).

-To work with the authentication, you need to generate a secret repository API key, generated in your OpenProject instance at `Modules → Administration → Settings → Repositories`.
+To work with the authentication, you need to generate a secret repository API key, generated in your ProyeksiApp instance at `Modules → Administration → Settings → Repositories`.
 On that page, enable  *"Enable repository management web service"* and generate an API key (do not forget to save the settings).
 We need that API key later in our Apache configuration.